 Public school districts and academies in the region with Title III allocations less than $10,000 are invited to join one of our three consortiums in order to access funds:

 - Kent ISD: Serving LEAs in Kent ISD, managed by Casey Gordon & the Kent ISD business office

 - Ottawa Area ISD: Serving LEAs in OAISD & AAESA, managed by Pam Schwallier & Rene Cope (OAISD business office)

 - Muskegon Area ISD: Serving LEAs in MAISD, managed by Rachel Zorn with support from Pam Schwallier

 Who is considered an English Learner?

-- Districts/PSAs administer the W-APT or WIDA Screener and use that score in conjunction with grade-level reading and writing data to determine if the student should be identified as EL [currently called EL or LEP in our student management systems and Michigan Student Data System (MSDS)].
-Students may already be identified as EL (LEP) in MSDS because they were qualified in a previous district/PSA.
+- LEAs administer the Kindergarten W-APT or Grades 1-12 WIDA Screener and use that score, in conjunction with grade-level reading and writing data, to determine if the student should be identified as EL [currently called EL or LEP in our student management systems and Michigan Student Data System (MSDS)].
+Students may already be identified as EL (LEP) in MSDS because they were identified in a previous district/PSA.
 In this case, they should have WIDA Access, WIDA Screener, and/or W-APT testing history in the Secure Site.

 If an LEA does not accept Title III funds, are services for English Learners still required?